Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 * [T-Service](https://github.com/Alfresco/alfresco-transform-service): Alfresco Transform Service to route JMS Events to T-Engines
 * [DockerTika](https://git.alfresco.com/Repository/alfresco-docker-transformers/tree/master/alfresco-docker-tika) REST API Layer for *T-Engine* based in Tika
 * [DockerLibreoffice](https://git.alfresco.com/Repository/alfresco-docker-transformers/tree/master/alfresco-docker-libreoffice) REST API Layer for *T-Engine* based in LibreOffice

+>> T-Engine components, like Tika and LibreOffice, are only available for Enterprise releases of Alfresco, so links in the text may be unavailable to Community users.

 **Transformation Process**